MAIF/otoroshi/clients/tcp-tunnel-client/readme.md

 ## Test it

-Define an otoroshi service on `http://foo.oto.tools:8080` that target `http://127.0.0.1:22` and enable the `Enable TCP tunneling` flag.
+Define an otoroshi service on `http://foo.oto.tools:8080` that target your local ssh server at `http://127.0.0.1:22` (here http is irrelevant, it's just a UI issue) and enable the `Enable TCP tunneling` flag.
 Then either activate public access, apikey access or authenticated access.

 Run the local tunnel client with :